⚡TL;DR

 What makes MEST stand out?
 It’s not just the curriculum.
 It’s the infrastructure for ambition delivered at scale, across borders, and with real capital behind it.

-1. 12 Months, Zero Fluff: One year of full-immersion training in software engineering, business strategy, and communication.
+12 Months, Zero Fluff: One year of full-immersion training in software engineering, business strategy, and communication.
 Not just the “network in the sauna” kind of training.
 The kind where you pitch, get grilled, and go back to the drawing board with better questions.

-3. Connecting the Continent: With hubs in Accra, Lagos, Cape Town, and Nairobi, MEST has is building a distributed innovation network where smart people find each other, build faster, and raise smarter.
+Connecting the Continent: With hubs in Accra, Lagos, Cape Town, and Nairobi, MEST has is building a distributed innovation network where smart people find each other, build faster, and raise smarter.

-⚡Why we said Hell Yeah!
+⚡Why we said hell yeah!

-MEST’s approach feels... refreshingly aligned.
 No extractive fine print.
 No glorified co-working space vibes.
 Just a full-stack support system: education, capital, community, and connections.
-It’s not just about exploding a product launch, it’s about building founders with staying power.
+It’s not just about exploding a product launch for initial investment, it’s about building founders with staying power.

 In short, it’s super cool that we’re looking to Africa to find an accelerator model that could benefit startup founders anywhere.